top of page

 The second is a setting of the poem "This Is Just To Say" by the American poet William Carlos Williams (1883-1963) for soprano and cello.

-Here again I am delighted that Chicago-based soprano Josefien Stoppelenburg and cellist Jean Hatmaker have taken a liking to my piece, enough for it to be included in their wonderful project, namely a CD with compositions solely for soprano and cello, which has now been released under the title of Modern Muses.
+Here again I am delighted that Chicago-based soprano Josefien Stoppelenburg and cellist Jean Hatmaker have taken a liking to my piece, enough for it to be included in their wonderful project, namely a CD with compositions solely for soprano and cello by composers from around the globe, which was released in October 2021 by Navona Records under the title of Modern Muses and awarded with a Bronze Medal at the Global Music Awards 2022. https://www.navonarecords.com/catalog/nv6377/

 Et voilà: